OpenAPITools/openapi-generator/README.md

 ```
 and have `java` and `mvn` set up with correct versions each time you enter project directory.

-The default build contains minimal static analysis (via CheckStyle).
+The default build contains minimal static analysis (via Spotless).
 To run your build with PMD and Spotbugs, use the `static-analysis` profile:

 - Linux: `./mvnw -Pstatic-analysis clean install`
 - Windows: `mvnw.cmd -Pstatic-analysis clean install`